WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 Dapps will support only one version at a time.

-We recommend that Dapps put v2.0 support in staging and deploy it to production on 01 March 2023
+We recommend that Dapps put v2.0 support in staging as early as possible to allow testing with Wallets.

 ### For Dapps